 A unique custom of Laos and is traditionally performed during Soukhouan, Boun, important ceremonies such as getting married, giving birth, recovering from sickness, new year, etc. This ritual is performed with a group of people sitting around the Pha Kwan in prayer posture while Buddhist monks or a senior of the community who has been a Buddhist monk recites mantras or chants.
 It is concluded with the tying of a white cotton or silk thread (white symbolizes purity, peace, harmony, good fortune, good health) around the wrist while being blessed by the person tying it.

 It is also a traditional greeting of Laos with this posture and consists of a bow to the head.
 As a respectful etiquette, Lao children were also taught to greet their elders with this posture.
 It is called nop.

 Khmer/Thai also shares and perform this beautiful unique custom.

-High quality print on a 6.1-ounce shirt, 100% cotton, pre-shrunk for minimal shrinkage.
+High quality print on a UNISEX, 5.6-ounce, Dri-Power® Active, 50/50 cotton/poly style shirt.
+Advanced moisture management performance.
+Seamless 1x1 rib knit crew collar.
+Double-needle coverstitching on front neck.
+Shoulder-to-shoulder taping.
 Double-needle sleeves and hem.
-Taped neck and shoulders.
 For best result, wash it inside-out to protect the design.